With the date set for your boudoir portrait session at Johanna Elizabeth, you’ll now want to start planning for the big day!

 We have a Pinterest board showing examples of portraits we’ve created for other women, and you can use these as a reference when deciding what boudoir look you love.
 These show a variety of lingerie, boudoir poses and themes, as well as boudoir hair and make-up ideas.

 Simply pin your favourite images to a board within your own Pinterest account (or, if you aren’t familiar with Pinterest, save them to your phone) ready for when we get together to talk through your ideas.

 Using this research time well, ahead of your shoot, will ensure that you’re clear on what you want from your time with us.
 Sharing that vision with us will ensure we create the portraits you want and will love.

-Checklist of what you should bring to your boudoir photoshoot
+Boudoir checklist: What you should bring to your boudoir photoshoot

-1 – A make-up free face
+1 – A make-up-free face

 If you possibly can, please come to the studio without makeup on so that we have a blank canvas to work with.
 If not possible, please wear only light makeup which is easily removed when you arrive.

 You don’t have to bring your own make-up (unless there are a certain set of eyelashes that you want or you have allergies to make-up), but we do suggest you explore the different styles you would like to emulate.
 You may want a dramatic Hollywood look or, if you don’t like heavy make-up, a lighter boho style could look perfect!

 Whatever your preference, our professional make-up artist will give you a flattering look that enhances your features while still making you look like ‘you’.

 2. Clean, un-styled hair